jeking-illinois/illinois-splunk-cloud-custom-apps/README.md

 # AAA_uofi_urb_splunkmgmt_APP
 App for Splunk Cloud .conf changes

+To update this app, make all changes and additions in this GitHub repo.

-Download this folder and add it to a locally running Splunk instance, %SPLUNK_HOME%\etc\apps\AAA_uofi_urb_splunkmgmt_APP
+Once done, download this folder and add it to a locally running Splunk instance, %SPLUNK_HOME%\etc\apps\AAA_uofi_urb_splunkmgmt_APP

-run the following at the CLI in the %SPLUNK_HOME%\bin directory :
+Run the following at the CLI in the %SPLUNK_HOME%\bin directory :

      splunk package app AAA_uofi_urb_splunkmgmt_APP